hiuuu/HZShotManager/README.md

 in third Tab there is some custom script that related to previuos tabs </br>

 # Installation
-just copy folder in maya script folder
+just create a folder named as `HZShotManager` then copy entire files to it then move the folder to maya public script folder

 # How To use
   run these lines: </br>